ycheng11065/Library_app/README.md

 Usage: <br />
 * Simply press on "Create New Book" button then enter title, author, page number and reading status <br />
-* Books that are done reading are displayed in color otherwise it is displayed in grey
+* Books that are done reading are displayed in color otherwise they are displayed in grey

 Upcoming changes: <br />
 * Night and day mode <br />